jadebustos/digital-cv/speaker.md

 ## 2021

-- 🇪🇸 **Automatiza que no es poco** [automation Red Hat's webminar, July the 21th](https://events.redhat.com/profile/form/index.cfm?PKformID=0x3890450001#page-table).
+- 🇪🇸 **Automatiza que no es poco**, [automation Red Hat's webminar, July the 21th](https://events.redhat.com/profile/form/index.cfm?PKformID=0x3890450001#page-table).

 ## 2020

-- 🇬🇧 **How to build a powerful MLOps platform with Red Hat OpenShift** [Syone's webminar, July the 23th](https://www.syone.com/events/webinars-how-to-build-a-powerful-mlops-platform-with-red-hat-openshift).
+- 🇬🇧 **How to build a powerful MLOps platform with Red Hat OpenShift**, [Syone's webminar, July the 23th](https://www.syone.com/events/webinars-how-to-build-a-powerful-mlops-platform-with-red-hat-openshift).
+- 🇪🇸 **Modernizing Big Data workloads in your own Data Center**, session at in-person Arrow's TechSummit event Divergente at Madrid, March.
+Together with a Red Hat colleage we were showing the audience how Red Hat Ceph Storage can be used as a backend for Hadoop using Hadoop S3A.
-- 🇪🇸 **Modernizing analytical and Big Data workloads in your own Data Center** [session at in-person Red Hat Forum event at Madrid, January the 16th](https://events.redhat.com/profile/form/index.cfm?PKformID=0x67109abcd).
+- 🇪🇸 **Modernizing analytical and Big Data workloads in your own Data Center**, [session at in-person Red Hat Forum event at Madrid, January the 16th](https://events.redhat.com/profile/form/index.cfm?PKformID=0x67109abcd).

 ## 2019

+- 🇬🇧 **How Red Hat OCP can be used to run Machine Learning and other Scientific workloads** [laboratory on the Red Hat Tech Exchange at Vienna, September](https://github.com/jadebustos/ocp-science/tree/master/hands-on-lab-script).
+- 🇬🇧 **RHEL roundtable** on the Red Hat Tech Exchange at Vienna, September.
+I was invited to participate to share my experiences with the challeges we face with customers and how we can solve them with RHEL.
+- 🇬🇧 **How Software Defined Storage can help to solve retail industry challenges**, Red Hat Summit at Boston, May.
+Together with some Red Hat colleages we showed the audience how we implemented an active-active and multisite Ceph cluster for one of out customers to solve the challenge customer had storing documents under high workloads.

 ## 2018

+- 🇪🇸 **Red Hat Ceph Storage Fix & Break**, competion on the in-person Red Hat forum event at Madrid, September.
+I designed and deployed a demo where a R application used data from Ceph which was broken and participants had to fix.
+I was explaining them the challenge, guide them and explain the advantages of Ceph.
+There was a reward for the three fastest.
+- 🇬🇧 **Openstack Security: applying security standards (CIS)**, on the Red Hat Tech Exchange at Prague, September.
+I showed audience  the benefits of applying the CIS standard to Openstack and how I successfully implemented it in one of Red Hat's Telco customers.
+- 🇬🇧 **NFV roundtable** on the Red Hat Tech Exchange at Prague, September.
+I was invited to participate to share my experience during my engagement with one Red Hat's Telco customer.

 ## 2010